cooklang/spec/README.md

 ```

 ## The Shopping List Specification
-To support the creation of shopping lists by apps and the command line tool, CookLang includes a specification for a configuration file to define how ingredients should be grouped on the final shopping list.
+To support the creation of shopping lists by apps and the command line tool, Cooklang includes a specification for a configuration file to define how ingredients should be grouped on the final shopping list.
 You can use `[]` to define a category name.
 These names are arbitrary, so you can customize them to meet your needs.
 For example, each category could be an aisle or section of the store, such as `[produce]` and `[deli]`.
 ```
 [produce]